Explore Pontypridd

 Frequently asked questions

-The old bridge (a remarkable 18th century single-arch stone bridge), Tom Jones's birthplace (the legendary singer was born in Treforest), the Rhondda Heritage Park gateway, and a South Wales valleys town of musical and industrial significance Roam surfaces the hidden gems that make Pontypridd worth exploring.
+Pontypridd is a place in South Wales known for the old bridge (a remarkable 18th century single-arch stone bridge), Tom Jones's birthplace (the legendary singer was born in Treforest), the Rhondda Heritage Park gateway, and a South Wales valleys town of musical and industrial significance.
+Pontypridd's old stone bridge — built in 1756 by William Edwards — was the longest single-arch bridge in the world when constructed.
+The population is around 30,000.

-Yes — Roam is live in Pontypridd and across Rhondda Cynon Taf.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Pontypridd and across South Wales.
+It is available on iOS and Android.